 "At Post Ranch Inn, suites and private houses are miraculously sculpted into the cliffs"

-Big Sur’s Beat Generation and hippie era live on at Nepenthe too—hang around the handsome bar or outside by the fire pit and listen and keep your ears peeled for names like Kerouac and stories that start with “I remember when…” You can even take home a bit of Big Sur style: The Phoenix at Nepenthe gift shop features handmade jewellery, ceramics, and even instruments for that perfect drum circle.
+Big Sur’s Beat Generation and hippie era live on at Nepenthe too—hang around the handsome bar or outside by the fire pit and keep your ears peeled for names like Kerouac and stories that start with “I remember when…”.
+You can even take home a bit of Big Sur style: The Phoenix at Nepenthe gift shop features handmade jewellery, ceramics and even instruments for that perfect drum circle.

-A small but appealing network of trails wends through the 1,000-acre/405-hectare preserve.
-Many trails in the area have been closed due to fire and flood damages; check Pfeiffer Big Sur State Park's website or Facebook page for the latest trail openings.
-Extend your stay at the park’s unpretentious Big Sur Lodge, or reserve a campsite on the banks of the river (sites book up well in advance, particularly in peak summer months, so plan ahead).
+A small but appealing network of trails wind through the 1,000-acre preserve.
+Many trails in the area have been closed due to fire and flood damages; check Pfeiffer Big Sur State Park’s website or Facebook page for the latest trail openings.
+Extend your stay with a stay at the park’s unpretentious Big Sur Lodge, or reserve a campsite on the banks of the river (sites book up well in advance, particularly in peak summer months, so plan ahead).